awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-routes.md

 To learn more about HTTP integrations, see [Working with HTTP proxy integrations for HTTP APIs](http-api-develop-integrations-http.md)\.

-Note: The `$default` route is not to be confused with the `/` route.
-While the `/` route is configured by default for a new API gateway, the `$default` route needs to be added manually\.

 ## Routing API requests<a name="http-api-develop-routes.evaluation"></a>

 When a client sends an API request, API Gateway first determines which [stage](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-stages.html) to route the request to\.
 If the request explicitly matches a stage, API Gateway sends the request to that stage\.
 If no stage fully matches the request, API Gateway sends the request to the `$default` stage\.
 If there's no `$default` stage, then the API returns `{"message":"Not Found"}`\.